Frequently Asked Questions – General Topics

 Q. Do the rooms have cable TV?

 A. Every residence hall room is equipped with one cable TV outlet and the ability to connect to Western’s wired and wireless residence hall networks.
 Because these services are included as part of the room charge, no extra charges are accessed.
 TVs, cable cords and Ethernet cords are not provided in the residence hall rooms.
+Note: Your digital television must have a QAM tuner (Quadrature Amplitude Modulation) to work with the school’s cable service.
+The QAM tuner allows your TV to receive high definition cable programming without a cable set top box.

 Q. Can part-time students participate in the Aetna Student Health Plan?